Father thank you for all you've walked me through this year.

 and I've enjoyed seeing this happen.

-Guided by your Spirit as we study your Word and wrap up in it's truth,
+Guided by your Spirit as we study your Word and wrap up in it's

 we have read about the principles of fellowship,